-Melbourne Chess Club (MCC) will run chess tournaments during the Arnold Classic.
-MCC was established in 1866 and is Australia’s biggest chess club.
+Melbourne Chess Club (MCC) will run chess tournaments during the Arnold Classic, including several quick- and rapid-play tournaments, including:

 – Allegro (13 minutes per player per game, plus 30 second increment from move 1)